 BIC advisors open up their individual appointment calendars for two weeks only.
 If no appointment is available, check back later.

-All BIC Students should check bearweb to verify if any additional advising appointments are required.
+All BIC Students should check Bearweb to verify if any additional advising appointments are required.
+Juniors and Seniors in BIC should check for the advisor in their major department.
 Visit your BearWeb account and select - Student Services & Financial Aid - Advisement - Advisement Contact Information.
 Here you will find your specific advising areas and/or Advisor.

 Students in both BIC and the Honors Program with less than 30 hours earned will be advised for Honors by their BIC advisor.
 You are not required to make an appointment with an Honors advisor.